We regularly receive questions from estate agents about residential tenancy agreements, bonds, tenant requests and repairs.

 Under the Residential Tenancies Act 1997, you must lodge residential tenancy bonds (also called rental bonds or security deposits) with the Residential Tenancies Bond Authority (RTBA).
 Generally, the maximum amount allowable for a residential tenancies bond is four weeks’ rent.

-Complete and sign a bond lodgement form, and give this to the tenant to sign.
-Send the form and the bond payment to the RTBA within 10 business days of receiving the bond.
+Generate a bond lodgement form in RTBA Online.
+Submit the form and bond payment to the RTBA within 10 business days of receiving the bond.
 For more information, view our Lodging the bond page.

 The RTBA can accept bond cheques and money orders made payable either to you or the RTBA.
 The RTBA cannot accept bonds paid in cash.